 At our showroom you’ll have opportunity to see cabinets in person, understand how they are built, where they are built, and review brochures.
 You’ll also get a sense for how cabinet prices compare.
 A showroom with cabinets ranging from upscale to semi-custom or builder grade will have a lot to offer you.

 Before making the trip visit the kitchen cabinet dealers website.
-See what cabinet lines they carry to get a quick sense of what’s available.
+Meanwhile, see what cabinet lines they carry to get a quick sense of what’s available.
 If all of the lines are imports from China they shouldn’t cost more than $600 per cabinet.
 Run if someone is trying to sell you a RTA (Ready To Assemble) China import for more than that.

 Big picture view: how cabinet companies compare